zd2horton/secondtest/_posts/2025-03-01-GameplayProgrammingNew.md

     }
 ```
 <p style="text-align: center;">
-Though far more reliable and sound, this logic's issue is with the correct sequence being hardcoded, and relies in all ways on it being one of each colour.
-Ideally, the puzzle would reset after touching three tiles as before, and allow wholly randomised orders.
-Due to the tiles' nature and collisions however, this present logic was implemented. <br><br>
+Though far more reliable and sound, this logic was implemented due to the tiles' limiting nature and collisions, thus the sequence is more set in stone and hardcoded.
+Ideally, the puzzle would orient more around randomised orders. <br><br>

 <h2><ins>Strengths and Shortcomings</ins></h2>